TERMS AND CONDITIONS

 10. Support Services

-10.1 In consideration of your payment of the SaaS Solution Fee, we will supply you with the Support Services in accordance with the Schedule.
+10.1 In consideration of your payment of the SaaS Solution Fee, we will supply you with the Support Services in accordance with the Contract Proposal.

 10.2 In order for you to receive the Support Services, the Designated Employee must place a request in writing or through our online portal.